pygfx/pygfx/docs/guide.rst

 overlay each other) we may need to create it explicitly.
 For starters, it is enough to know that it exists and what it does, so that we can come back to it later when it becomes relevant.

-(@almarklein: Do we have examples that customize the renderer that we could reference here?)

 Animations
 ----------